 cf-sample-app-rails.scapp.io verifies that the app is running.

-You have deployed an app to CF. Consult the sections below for information about what to do next.
+You have deployed an app to Cloud Foundry.
+Consult the sections below for information about what to do next.

 Test a Deployed App